-There are a number of reasons why we come to this fork in the road of life such as:
+There are several reasons why we come to this fork in the road of life such as:

 - Being hurt by the words or actions of other people

-- betrayal of a trust, particularly if it is a spouse or close friend
+- betrayal of trust, especially if it is a spouse or close friend

 - Being the victim of unfair treatment and injustice